HamzaDerouich/Rayuela/README.md

-# Save the README content as a .md file
-readme_content = """
-# Student Management System 🚀

 Welcome to the **Student Management System** repository!
 This project provides a platform for managing students' grades and attendance records, designed for teachers and administrators to efficiently track academic performance.